bakahao/machinelearning/README.md

 This file is implemented for the real-time regression problem

 # classificationProblem.py
-This file is implemented for the real-time classification problem Remember to read the Preprocessed_Tesla_Dataset.csv that generated from the regression problem
+This file is implemented for the real-time classification problem \n Remember to read the Preprocessed_Tesla_Dataset.csv that generated from the regression problem